 Last gingerbread recipe for 2014, cross my heart.
 I know I have gone slightly gingerbread crazy lately but ’tis the season.
 And gingerbread in cake form is worth both the effort and the calories.
-In fact it has become one of THE most popular recipes on my blog and I always thrill when you guys show me your recreations on Instagram.

 The cake was a big hit – solidifying my ‘cake lady’ status at nursery.
 And it is actually so easy to make, fluffy, Christmassy and delicious.
 I couldn’t resist topping it with the gingerbread cookies but I think the meringue kisses are my new favourite cake decor.